docker-archive/classicswarm/docs/swarm_at_scale.md

 ## Related information

-The application in this example could be deployed on Docker Universal Control Plane (UPC) which is currently in Beta release.
-To try the application on UPC in your environment, [request access to the UPC Beta release](https://www.docker.com/products/docker-universal-control-plane).
+The application in this example could be deployed on Docker Universal Control Plane (UCP) which is currently in Beta release.
+To try the application on UCP in your environment, [request access to the UCP Beta release](https://www.docker.com/products/docker-universal-control-plane).
 Other useful documentation:

 * [Plan for Swarm in production](plan-for-production.md)
 * [Swarm and container networks](networking.md)